Meth Law Offices Helps Clients Pursue Justice

 As Americans and New Yorkers, we possess certain fundamental rights.
 Violations of these rights harm not only the victims but the protections that all citizens are entitled to.
-At Meth Law Offices, PC, I am a civil rights attorney in Chester, New York who is committed to seeing that violations of our fundamental liberties are corrected promptly and fully.
-Serving clients throughout the Hudson Valley, my firm is ready to pursue justice on your behalf if you have been denied rights in employment, housing or another area where individuals possess state and federal protections.
+Meth Law Offices, PC is committed to seeing that violations of our fundamental liberties are corrected promptly and that injured parties receive relief.
+Serving clients throughout the Hudson Valley, Meth Law Office, PC will pursue justice on your behalf if you have been denied state or federal protected rights.

-FIRM PROVIDES SOUND REPRESENTATION AGAINST VIOLATORS OF CONSTITUTIONAL LIBERTIES
+METH LAW OFFICES PROVIDES STRONG REPRESENTATION AGAINST VIOLATORS OF CONSTITUTIONAL LIBERTIES

-The U.S. Constitution establishes important safeguards against misconduct by government and law enforcement.
+The U.S. Constitution established important safeguards against misconduct by government and law enforcement.
 You are protected from illegal search and seizure, self-incrimination, double jeopardy, and cruel and unusual punishment.
-Since 1998, I have helped clients fight back against constitutional violations, such as:
+Since 1998, Michael Meth, Esq. has helped clients fight back against constitutional violations, including:

-The landmark Civil Rights Act of 1964 enshrined antidiscrimination protections in federal law.
+The landmark Civil Rights Act of 1964 preserved anti-discrimination protections at the Federal level.
 New York, like many states, enacted its own civil rights laws essentially mirroring federal law.
-Today, these laws protect people from being discriminated against based on various factors, such as age (for people 40 and older), sex, sexual orientation, race, religion, color, ethnicity, nation of origin, pregnancy and disability.
-These laws address conduct such as sexual harassment, bullying and the denial of reasonable accommodations.
+Today, these laws protect people from discrimination based on various factors like age (for people 40 and older), sex, sexual orientation, race, religion, color, ethnicity, nation of origin, pregnancy, and disability.
+These laws address conduct such as sexual harassment, bullying, and the denial of reasonable accommodations.
 The main areas these laws cover are:

 Depending on the type of civil rights violation you’ve experienced, you can file a complaint with the appropriate agency or immediately initiate a lawsuit in state or federal court.
 You need to be aware of the deadlines for initiating certain types of claims.
 In cases against a state or city agency, a notice of complaint must be served within 90 days.
 Civil rights litigation can be complicated.
 Extensive investigation is often required to assemble evidence, yet special procedures often demand quick action.
 It is in your best interest to retain an attorney with an extensive background in this area.

-RELIEF AVAILABLE TO VICTIMS OF CIVIL RIGHTS ABUSES
+THE TYPES OF RELIEF AVAILABLE TO VICTIMS OF CIVIL RIGHTS ABUSE